COMBINE-lab/salmon/doc/source/salmon.rst

     > ./bin/salmon index -t transcripts.fa -i transcripts_index -decoys decoys.txt -k 31

-This will build the quasi-mapping-based index, using an auxiliary k-mer hash over k-mers of length 31.
+This will build the mapping-based index, using an auxiliary k-mer hash over k-mers of length 31.
 While the mapping algorithms will make used of arbitrarily long matches between the query and reference, the `k` size selected here will act as the *minimum* acceptable length for a valid match.
 Thus, a smaller